-THE Machine must always be kept clean, and every part where there is the least friction should be kept lightly oiled with the best prepared oil in the following places :

-in holes 1, 2, 3, 4, 5 (6 when the net dle-bar is at the high st point), 7 and 8 (needlebar), 9 and 11 (bobbin-winder).
+The Machine must always be kept clean, and every part where there is the least friction should be kept lightly oiled with the best sperm oil in the following places: in holes 1, 2, 3, 4, 5 (6 when the needle-bar is at the highest point), 7 and 8 (needle-bar), 9 and 11 (bobbin-winder).
 Oil the left point of the bobbin when being filled.
-The shuttle should be oiled (only a drop between face of shut le and race-way) at least once a day when in constant use.
-After oiling in above places, turn the Machine back on table and oil as follows : 12 (feed cam), 13 (link), 14 (fulcrum), 15 (inclined plane), 16 (feed), 17 and 18 (shuttle carrier).
-Oil the centres on which the driving wheel of stand turns, and where the foot-piece rests on the rod.
+The shuttle should be oiled (only a drop between face of shuttle and race-way) at least once a day when in constant use.
+After oiling in above places, turn the Machine back on table and oil as follows: 12 (feed cam), 13 (link), 14 (fulcrum), 15 (inclined plane), 16 (feed), 17 and 18 (shuttle carrier).
+Oil the pin on which the driving-wheel of stand turns, and where the foot-piece rests on the rod.
 After the Machine has been oiled, run it (with presser-foot up and shuttle out) for a minute, and then wipe off the superfluous oil.
-If it runs hard after standing idle for some time, use a little paraffine oil in the usual way and run rapidly, wipe clean, then oil with the best prepared oil, which should always be used.
+If it runs hard after standing idle for some time, use a little paraffine oil in the usual way and run rapidly, wipe clean, then oil with the best prepared sperm oil, which should always be used.

-Recollect that every part where there is any friction should be carefully oiled, Only a small quantity of oil should be used at a time.
+wipe clean, then oil with the best prepared sperm oil, which should always be used.
+Recollect that every part where there is any friction should be carefully oiled.
+Only a small quantity of oil should be used at a time.